open-socialism/open-socialism-site/introduction.md

 A society that can organize and direct work to the greatest good is a highly desirable configuration.
 This gives the ability to deal with problems like global warming.
 Or society can achieve a deliberate balance between short term gain and long term investment eg. spend a large amount on scientific research.
 Part of this is of course, no free enterprise.

 Broad scale cooperation is the *optimistic* base part of open socialism.
-It's on paper better but brings it's own set of issues.
+It's on paper better but brings its own set of issues.

 ### Measured inequality

 The tribal model and successful modern cooperative systems all have some degree of inequality.
 Humans are motivated to excel and get ahead.
 The communist ideal ["from each according to their ability, to each according to their need"](https://en.wikipedia.org/wiki/From_each_according_to_his_ability,_to_each_according_to_his_needs){:target="_blank"} is in fact not ideal.

 Humans will try and get ahead and attract a good mate and should be given the means to do so.
 However, the rewards do not need to be excessive.
-Humans have always striven to be successful and noticed in any environment.
-The carrot of becoming a billionaire that capitalism dangles is unnecessary and counter productive since extreme wealth concentration also brings it's own set of issues.
+Humans have always striven to be respected and successful.
+The carrot of becoming a billionaire that capitalism dangles is unnecessary and counter productive since extreme wealth concentration also brings its own set of issues.

 ### Align self interest with the greater good

 Humans need the ability to strive and reap benefits, however by itself, this isn't necessarily good for society.
 Not only do people need to be motivated, they ideally should be motivated towards the greater good of all.
 Therefore 'success' for an individual is also 'success' for society.

 In a directed cooperative society it is possible to perform this alignment.
-It is far more difficult with a selfish base system.
+It is far more difficult with a selfish base system, in which constant regulation and auditing is required to keep people in check.

 ### Prevent corruption

 The classical problem with cooperative directed societies (and societies in general) has been corruption breaking the societies lofty ideals.
-The tribal system could only have limited corruption since wealth accumulation was limited.
+The tribal system could only have limited corruption since wealth accumulation was only possible to a limited degree.
 Since agriculture, this has no longer been the case.

 The other interesting mechanism in a tribal society is that it was very open.
 There is only so much skulduggery that can occur in a group of bonded individuals living in close proximity.